5 Leading Causes Of Leaky Gut

 Stress can actually change the bacteria in your gut and increase inflammation.
 Chronic stress is as bad as gluten for your gut!
 I also know that the causes of stress (work, family, financial, social, etc) can be just about as hard to avoid as gluten itself!
 But you have to find ways to manage stress if you suffer from leaky gut.
 This was another big factor that I had to work on too to heal my leaky gut.
 My personal favourite way to manage my stress is to put my legs up against the wall and listen to guided meditation for 15 minutes daily before bed.

 There are also other factors which can irritate the gut:

 Legumes (for some people), dairy, starches, processed foods, infections (parasites), environmental toxins, low stomach acid.

-It can feel overwhelming knowing where to start to heal your gut, as I was once in that position.
+It can feel overwhelming not knowing where to start to heal your gut, as I was once in that position.
 Because of my own experiences, I have a genuine desire to help others get well and stay well.
-I want to encourage you to take control of your own health so you can feel great every single day - and I’d love to help you!
+I want to encourage you to take control of your own health so you can feel great every single day – and I’d love to help you!
 So, get in touch if this is something you’re struggling with and let’s start your journey to wellness!